LinuxCommandLibrary

 copy

-Assemble the output to a given file
+Assemble to a specific output file

-$ as [path/to/file.s] -o [path/to/output_file.o]
+$ as [path/to/file.s] -o [path/to/output.o]

 copy

-Generate output faster by skipping whitespace and comment preprocessing.
-(Should only be used for trusted compilers)
+Generate output faster by skipping whitespace preprocessing

 $ as -f [path/to/file.s]